-How can developing your practice's brand help you to grow your healthcare business?
-Guest author Helena Leslie of Handsome Ground Studio explains how to build your brand so you can stand out to patients for all the right reasons.
+Could focusing on your practice's brand help you grow your business?
+Our new guest blog by Helena Leslie of Handsome Ground Studio explains all the basics of brand identity.

 For many years, when trying to get a sense of how well our practice was doing, my only real indication was having a full appointment book, preferably booked out a couple of weeks in advance.